Strategic Whitepaper · Loyyo

 • 21 historical POS transactions are retroactively assigned to her new profile via these secure payment tokens.

-• Using the email address connected to the wallet, Loyyo queries the e-commerce database and links her 6 past yaya.eu orders.
+• Using the email address connected to the wallet, Loyyo queries the Shopify e-commerce database and links her 6 past yaya.eu orders.
+Those orders carry her name, email, and shipping address, which further strengthens the identity graph.

 • Her profile instantly matures from 0 to 28 known, omnichannel transactions.

 Tier upgrades and line-item enrichment Because Loyyo now sees her massive historical spend, she is instantly upgraded to a "Top Tier" loyalty segment.
-The discount on her Google Wallet pass updates in real-time before she even leaves the store.
+The discount on her Wallet pass updates in real-time before she even leaves the store.
 Furthermore, the Adyen webhook contains a merchantReference (the Sitoo order ID).
-Loyyo uses this ID to automatically query the Sitoo API, pulling the exact line-items (SKUs) of what she just bought.
-Loyyo also runs this process retroactively for her 21 historical orders, enriching her profile with exact product data.
+Loyyo uses this ID to automatically query the Sitoo API, pulling the exact line-items (SKUs, sizes, categories) of what she just bought.
+Loyyo runs this same process retroactively for all 21 historical POS orders using the order IDs it has held since those ghost transactions were first captured.
+Her profile now contains full product data across all 28 transactions, both POS and e-commerce, in a single unified view.

 5. The unlock: Agentic hyper-personalization

 YAYA now possesses a fully mature, deterministic Unified Customer ID (UCI).
-Because the customer uses Google Wallet, this identity is deeply integrated into the Google ecosystem where she is perpetually logged in.
+Because the customer uses Wallet, this identity is deeply integrated into her authenticated digital ecosystem where she is perpetually logged in.

-Search results and Gemini integration When she searches for "summer dresses" on Google or asks Gemini for fashion advice, the AI agent queries the Loyyo UCI.
+Search results and AI integration When she searches for "summer dresses" or asks an AI assistant for fashion advice, the AI agent queries the Loyyo UCI.
 Because it knows exactly which YAYA items she bought in the past (down to the SKU, size, and color preferences), the search results are hyper-personalized, ranking specific YAYA items at the top.

 Dynamic website pricing When she visits yaya.eu, the website reads her Top Tier status from the UCI.
 Instead of seeing standard retail pricing, the entire storefront dynamically adjusts to show her exclusive, discounted member pricing.